Adventures of Jojo

-Adventures Of Jojo is a Bengali children adventure film directed by Raj Chakraborty based on Tongling, a novel by Leela Majumdar.
+Adventures Of Jojo is a Bengali children action adventure film co-written and directed by Raj Chakraborty, based on Tongling, a novel written by Leela Majumdar.

 It is inspired by the film "An Elephant's Journey" directed by Richard Boddington.
 The film was released on 21 December 2018 under the banner of Shree Venkatesh Films.

 Plot

-The plot revolves with the subject of tiger poaching and wildlife.
-Jojo, a young and school going boy of 12, lives with his parents in Kolkata.
+The plot revolves around the subject of tiger poaching and wildlife.
+Jojo, a young and school going boy aged 12, lives with his parents in Kolkata.
 He dreams of the wilderness and the animals in it.
-One day his parents go Vellore to take his grandmother.
+One day his parents go to Vellore to take his grandmother.
 Jojo goes to his uncle's home to Baropahari in Arunachal Pradesh.
-He befriends with Shibu, a local boy of similar age.
+He befriends Shibu, a local boy of a similar age.
 Shibu is the son of a mahout who grew up in the midst of nature and is friendly with animals, especially an elephant named Noni.
 They make a mission to stop a gang of poachers from killing Chenghiz, a huge tiger who is seen as the protector of the forest.